McIntosh County Courthouse (North Dakota)

-McIntosh County Courthouse in Ashley, North Dakota was built in 1919, to serve the surrounding county.
+McIntosh County Courthouse in Ashley, North Dakota was built in 1919,to serve the surrounding county.

 It is one of thirteen Beaux Arts Neo-Classical courthouses in North Dakota designed by the architectural firm of Buechner & Orth.

 The courthouse was listed on the National Register of Historic Places in 1980.

+At the southwest corner of the courthouse square stands the Pioneer Fathers and Mothers Monument.
+It was sponsored by the Ashley Women's Club and dedicated during Ashley's Golden Jubilee year of 1938.